Head of Primary School

 In education, we call this differentiation, cooperation, and challenge.
 We want to inspire our students to come to school each day with a smile, be happy, and be eager to learn, discover, and experiment.
 We want to recognize and respond to their different needs.
 Our mission is to show them the way, guide them, and help them stand up when they fall.
 This is what we do as educators; we help them grow, succeed and become citizens of the World.

-Patty de Villiers
+Patricia de Villiers

 Head of Secondary School